 3 John 11: "Dear friend, do not imitate what is evil but what is good.
 Anyone who does what is good is from God.
 Anyone who does what is evil has not seen God."

 John, as always, emphasizes the importance of walking in the truth of the Gospel.
 Hospitality, support and encouragement for our fellow Christians are some of the main precepts of the teachings of Jesus, and Gaius was obviously an outstanding example of this ministry.
-We should do the same whenever we can, welcoming visiting missionaries, preachers and strangers (as long as we are sure that they are true believers) not only to our churches but also to our homes, and offer them whatever support and encouragement they need.
+We should also show hospitality to those who minister the Word, welcoming them into our churches and homes.
+Those who are servants of the gospel deserve our support and encouragement.

 We also need to be careful always to follow only the example of those whose words and actions are in line with the Gospel, and to be discerning enough to be aware of those such as Diotrephes whose behavior is far from being like that which Jesus taught.